Joman1504/taskflow-agent/README.md

 | Whisper MCP server | `python mcp_servers/whisper/server.py` | 8001 | Exposes `transcribe_audio` tool over SSE |
 | FastAPI app | `python main.py` | 8000 | Serves frontend, handles requests, calls MCP server |

-When a `/transcribe` request arrives, the FastAPI app connects to the Whisper MCP server over SSE, sends the audio as a base64-encoded tool call, and receives the transcript text in return.
+**Agentic routing:** when a request arrives at `/process`, `agent.py` makes a single LLM call with the `transcribe_audio` tool definition available.
+The LLM inspects the input description (text transcript vs. uploaded file name) and decides via `tool_choice="auto"` whether to invoke the tool or pass the text straight through.
+If the tool is called, `mcp_client.py` connects to the Whisper MCP server over SSE, sends the audio as a base64-encoded tool call, and returns the transcript to the pipeline.

 ---